DanielH987/1st-order/README.md

 # First-Order Linear Recurrence Solver

 ## Overview
 This Java application is designed to solve first-order linear recurrence relations.
 It reads input from the standard input, calculates the closed form of the recurrence relation, and outputs the first ten terms of the series.
-The program is based on the algorithm outlined in Section 3.2 of the referenced textbook.
+The program is based on the algorithm outlined in Section 3.2 of the [*Mathematical Structures for Computer Science*, 7th edition](https://www.amazon.com/Mathematical-Structures-Computer-Science-Gersting/dp/1429215100).

 ## Features
 - **Input Processing**: Reads three lines of input representing the components of a first-order linear recurrence relation.